THE BIG PICTURE

 THE REVIEW: ANTICIPATED TIMELINE

->

-> The review includes public engagement, the development of a best practices report, a 'what we heard' report, and a final report and set of recommendations to Sturgeon County Council.
+The review includes two phases of public engagement, the development of a best practices report, 'what we heard' reports reflecting the public engagement, and a final report and set of recommendations to Sturgeon County Council.
 If recommendations result in proposed bylaw amendments, there will also be a County Council public hearing process.

->

-> - The best practices report, What We Heard Report from the public engagement, and final recommendations report is expected to be complete in July 2020.
+- The best practices report, What We Heard Report from the public engagement (phase one) were made available in August 2020.

 - Public Engagement (Phase Two): The second phase of public engagement will take place from October 19 to November 6, 2020.